 - Cheese: instead of cheddar you can use a Mexican cheese blend or Monterey Jack cheese.

 - Toppings: customize this recipe with all of your favorite taco toppings.
-For example: shredded lettuce, chopped tomatoes, diced olives, sour cream, cheddar cheese, cilantro.
+For example: shredded lettuce, chopped tomatoes, diced olives, sour cream, green onions, cheddar cheese, cilantro.

 This casserole can be a main dish or a side dish.
 Serve it up for a Mexican dinner feast.